awmacpherson/SWIPs/SWIPs/swip-35.md

 #### Privacy

 The signature on a stamp serves as *proof of relevance*[^2] when it comes to evidence submitted as part of the claim transaction.
-As long as stamps are self-signed by the uploader, the batch owner can be identified as the originator of the data for 3rd parties.
+As long as stamps are self-signed by the uploader, the batch owner can be identified as the originator of the data by 3rd parties.

 [^2]: The validation of a batch owner associating a chunk with a postage batch serves to proof that someone is indeed willing to pay for the data in question.

 Somewhat independently of this, the fact that same-owner batches are used when uploading a file, the chunks uploaded during one session leak co-constituency, i.e., which chunks are likely to constitute one file, directory or belong together in a single upload session.
-This overshadows somewhat Swarm's otherwise rather strong privacy claims.
+This somewhat overshadows  Swarm's otherwise rather strong privacy proposition.

 #### Insurance